Donating to the Education Fund

 You Can Help...Donate to the Education Grant Program

 There are several ways tax deductible donations can be made to the Air Force Aid Society's Education Grant Program.
-Since each award under the Arnold Grant Program carries the name of an individual or organization exemplifying service to the Air Force, you may make an undesignated contribution to the Education Fund which supports the Society's education programs, to include the Arnold Grant Program and its existing named awards; or you may create a new named award in perpetuity; or fund a one-time award.
+Since each award under the Arnold Grant Program carries the name of an individual or organization exemplifying service to the Air Force, you may make an undesignated contribution to the Education Fund which supports the Society's education programs, to include the Arnold Grant Program and its existing named awards; or fund a one-time award.
 Donations may be made in the form of cash, securities or real property, and should be made payable to the Air Force Aid Society Education Fund.
 All costs involved in administering this fund will be absorbed by the Society's general operating costs.
 This insures that 100% of all contributions received will be used for educational purposes.
 To make a donation to the Education Fund, click here.

-A minimum contribution of $2,000 will provide a $2,000 award to be given on a one-time basis in honor of an individual or group.
-Please contact AFAS HQ at 1-800-769-8951 for information on how to establish a one-time Named Award or click here to create a one-time Named Award online.
+A minimum contribution of $5,000 will provide a scholarship award to be given on a one-time basis in honor of an individual or group.
+Please contact us at 703-972-2647 for information on how to establish a one-time Named Merit Scholarship Award or click here to create a one-time Named Merit Scholarship Award online.